Crane LMI Computer Replacement Experts

 • Full lockout capabilities

-Shuttlelift Crane Computer Project Overview
+Shuttlelift Crane Computer Replacement Overview

 This customer provides commercial and residential contracting services along the great lakes.
 They had a Shuttlelift utilized for smaller projects and for work in their yard.
 They wanted a compact option for the smaller crane.
 We were able to work with them on a smaller system using a mini cable reel and load pin configuration.
 The small unobtrusive system will give the years of safe use of this smaller crane.